guillermooo/sublime-undocs/source/extensibility/packages.rst

    **default packages**
       A set of packages
       that Sublime Text ships with.
-      Some of these packages are :term:`core packages` while others enhance Sublime Text
+      Some of these packages are :term:`core packages`, while others enhance Sublime Text
       to support common programming languages out of the box.